sojournerc/todo/README.md

     $ git clone git@github.com:sojournerc/todo.git yourdir/
     $ cd yourdir
+    $ npm install
-    $ npm install && npm start
+    $ npm start

 Visit [localhost:5000](http://localhost:5000)

 To watch and recompile client-side source files on change, in a seperate shell run

     $ gulp

 ### minification

-A pre-commit git hook will minify css and js using `gulp minifyJs` and `gulpMinifyCss` and the updated files will be included in your commit.

 When the `NODE_ENV` environment variable is anything other than 'development' these minified files will be served.

+To support minification copy the pre-commit git hook file from the repository into the git config, or add the contents of `pre-commit` if one already exists in `.git/hooks/`. i.e.

+    $ cp ./pre-commit ./git/hooks/pre-commit

+And make sure it is executable

+    $ chmod +x ./git/hooks/pre-commit

+The pre-commit git hook will now minify css and js using `gulp minifyJs` and `gulpMinifyCss` and the updated files will be included in your commit.

 /////////////////////////////////